intuition-dev/intuDocs/docs/static.md

 ### User auth

 User's editing: means that you need user-auth.
-User auth and registration is built into INTUITION.DEV, and you can leverage for your applications.
+User auth and registration is built into INTUITION.
+DEV, and you can leverage for your applications.

 [<img src="http://img.youtube.com/vi/AU6eQulq5cE/0.jpg" width="400"/>](http://www.youtube.com/watch?v=AU6eQulq5cE)